arXiv/arxiv-docs/about/principles.md

 about improvements to the systems that support submission and moderation processing.

-4.4.Two members of the MAB serve as non-voting ex officio members of the SAB.
+4.4.
+Two members of the MAB serve as non-voting ex officio members of the SAB.

-4.5.The CUL IT and user support leads attend SAB meetings as non-voting members to participate in discussions and provide background information.
+4.5.
+The CU IT and user support leads attend SAB meetings as non-voting members to participate in discussions and provide background information.

-## 5.General Governance Principles
+## 5. General Governance Principles

-5.1.To ensure transparency and accountability, arXiv provides annual operational and financial reports to member institutions.
+5.1.
+To ensure transparency and accountability, arXiv provides annual operational and financial reports to member institutions.

-5.2.The SAB and the MAB operate in parallel, complementing each other and providing essential input for CUL.
-2
- To this end, the SAB appoints two members to serve as non-voting ex officio members of the MAB; the MAB appoints two members to serve as non-voting ex officio members of the SAB.
+5.2.
+The SAB and the MAB operate in parallel, complementing each other and providing essential input for CU<sup>2</sup>.
+To this end, the SAB appoints two members to serve as non-voting _ex officio_ members of the MAB; the MAB appoints two members to serve as non-voting _ex officio_ members of the SAB.

-5.3.Members acknowledge that the host institution’s legal obligations and fiduciary responsibilities place practical constraints on the formal governance structure and terms.
+5.3.
+Members acknowledge that the host institution’s legal obligations and fiduciary responsibilities place practical constraints on the formal governance structure and terms.

- 2 Specifics of the composition, terms, selection, and goals of the Scientific Advisory Board and the Member Advisory Board will be articulated in the groups’ bylaws (to be developed).
 Within these constraints, arXiv is committed to adhering to the stated governance principles, and to review periodically these principles.

-## 6.Economic Principles
+## 6. Economic Principles

-6.1.arXiv is supported financially by Cornell University Library and a global collective of institutional members, potentially supplemented by foundation grants.
+6.1. arXiv is supported financially by Cornell University Library and a global collective of institutional members, potentially supplemented by foundation grants.

-6.2.CUL has committed to contribute a cash subsidy of $75,000 per year in support of arXiv’s operational costs and an in-kind contribution of all indirect costs, which currently represents 37% of total arXiv operating costs.3
+6.2.
+CU has committed to contribute a cash subsidy of $75,000 per year in support of arXiv’s operational costs and an in-kind contribution of all indirect costs, which currently represents 37% of total arXiv operating costs<sup>3</sup>.

-6.3.Each member institution pledges a five-year initial funding commitment to support arXiv.4
+6.3.
+Each member institution pledges a five-year initial funding commitment to support arXiv<sup>4</sup>.
 Membership fees may be adjusted annually to ensure that arXiv is sustained at an acceptable level of service, as determined by Cornell University in consultation with the MAB and the SAB.

-6.4.Membership fees are equitable and based on an explicit fee structure.
+6.4.
+Membership fees are equitable and based on an explicit fee structure.

-6.5.Board proposals to CUL for service upgrades or development projects that require supplemental funding (that is, costs additional to the costs incurred for operating and maintaining the service) must identify the source of such funding prior to the upgrade being implemented.
+6.5.
+Board proposals to CUL for service upgrades or development projects that require supplemental funding (that is, costs additional to the costs incurred for operating and maintaining the service) must identify the source of such funding prior to the upgrade being implemented.

-6.6.Any fees for value-added services will be set at a level sufficient to recover the cost of providing the service and to contribute to arXiv operating costs.
+6.6.
+Any fees for value-added services will be set at a level sufficient to recover the cost of providing the service and to contribute to arXiv operating costs.
 Supplemental services need to be provided on transparent and non-discriminatory terms, avoiding exclusive partnerships.

-6.7.After a successful initial membership offering, if members’ financial support falls below the level Cornell deems adequate to maintain arXiv at an acceptable level of quality, reserve funds will be used for two years to allow time for Cornell to secure sufficient funding support.
+6.7.
+After a successful initial membership offering, if members’ financial support falls below the level Cornell deems adequate to maintain arXiv at an acceptable level of quality, reserve funds will be used for two years to allow time for Cornell to secure sufficient funding support.
 Failure to do so may result in the development of an exit strategy, including the transition of arXiv to another institution.

-Revisions:
+<sup>1</sup>Funders may make their payment of membership fees for individual institutions conditional on those institutions designating the funder their proxy.
+However, monitoring such requirements would be beyond arXiv’s purview.

+<sup>2</sup>Specifics of the composition, terms, selection, and goals of the Scientific Advisory Board and the Member
+Advisory Board will be articulated in the groups’ bylaws (to be developed).

+<sup>3</sup>CUL’s indirect costs include library and departmental administration; staff support (finance/budget, human resources, facility staff, and staff IT); and maintenance, custodial, utility, and other facility related costs for the building.

+<sup>4</sup>See the arXiv Membership Program section about the specifics of the five-year commitment.

+_Revisions:_
-minor reformatting on July 10, 2012, oyr deleted a footnote on October 1, 2012, oyr
+minor reformatting on July 10, 2012, OYR

+deleted a footnote on October 1, 2012, OYR